-RM-8 Budget Adjustment: It is acceptable to request an adjustment to the budget that includes the advancement.
+Advance Budget Adjustment Request: It is acceptable to request an adjustment to the budget that was included on the Advance Payment Request and Progress Report Form, Section 2.
 Two acceptable Budget Adjustments are as follows:

-- 1. Substantially Damaging Event: If the area is substantially damaged by an event such as a fire, the Budget can be adjusted to reflect the event.
+- 1. Substantially Damaging Event: If the area is substantially damaged by an event such as a fire, the budget can be adjusted to reflect the event.
 In this scenario, all advancement supporting documentation would also have to be updated to reflect the event.
-In addition, an amendment must be completed for the approved CFIP contract.
+In addition, an amendment must be completed for the approved CFIP grant agreement.
 The expiration date of the advancement would remain the same unless the amendment also requested an extension. - 2.
-Under Budget: In the event that a proposed treatment(s) associated with the advancement has been completed to the advancement project description specifications and the completed treatment(s) came under budget then the remaining funds associated with the treatment(s) can be reallocated to liquidate the advancement.
-In this instance, the participant would be allowed to reallocate the funds to an approved treatment (including the cost per acre) identified within the approved CFIP Contract rather than returning the funds in-order to obtain another advancement (entire advancement must be liquidated or returned before an additional advancement can be requested or additional invoices submitted that are not associated with an advancement).
-In this scenario, an amendment would have to be completed for the approved CFIP contract.
+Under Budget: If a proposed treatment(s) associated with the advancement has been completed to the project description specifications and the completed treatment(s) came under budget then the remaining funds associated with the treatment(s) can be reallocated to liquidate the advancement.
+In this instance, the Grantee would be allowed to reallocate the funds to an approved treatment (including the cost per acre) identified within the grant agreement rather than returning the funds in-order to obtain another advancement (entire advancement must be liquidated or returned before an additional advancement can be requested or additional invoices submitted that are not associated with an advancement).
+In this scenario, an amendment would have to be completed for the grant agreement.
 The expiration date of the Advancement would remain the same unless the amendment also requested an extension.

 Budget adjustments shall not be allowed for a decrease in the treatment acreage when the advancement amount associated with the treatment is unchanged.
 An increase in the advancement shall not be allowed.
-A Budget Adjustment is at the discretion of the Forestry Assistant Specialist and subject to STATE approval.
+A Budget Adjustment is at the discretion of the FAS and subject to STATE approval.

-Advancement Expiration Extension Request: The Participant may only request an extension of the Advancement expiration date if operations associated with the Advancement have commenced or the acreage associated with the Advancement has been substantially damaged by an event such as a fire.
+Advancement Expiration Extension Request: The notice of an advancement extension shall be provided to the Department at least 60 days, prior to the expiration date of the advancement.
+The notice shall include a description of the circumstances that prevented a timely completion of the advancement.
+The Grantee may only request an extension of the Advancement expiration date if operations associated with the Advance have commenced or the acreage associated with the Advance has been substantially damaged by an event such as a fire.
+A request to extend the advancement expiration date shall not be granted if operations associated with the advancement have not commenced.
+A CFIP inspection may be required prior to approval of an extension to an advancement to verify that advancement operations have commenced.
 Acceptable extension requests are as follows: